 Being able to choose between traditional animation and cut-out animation is spectacular.
 Being more of a hobbyist, it's not uncommon for me to just play around with stuff.

 Being able to jump back and fourth between the two styles makes Toon Boom Harmony a clear winner in my book.

 Another great feature is their True Space Camera.
 By placing your elements in different layers using Z Depth, and incorporating the True Space camera, you can give virtual depth to your scene.

 This technique helps to give your animations a realistic 3D feel.

 The auto lip-syncing feature is incredible.
 Using the Toon Boom Mouth Chart (opens in new tab) you can easily get your characters in sync with what their saying.
 With just a few clicks of the mouse, you're done.
 Of course, for a more finely tuned animation, you can still opt to sync your sound track and images manually.

 However although Toon Boom Harmony does has sound editing capabilities, they are somewhat limiting.
 So I'd recommended that you consider using a third-party app for the more in-depth sound editing your project may require.

 Exporting and final production

 Toon Boom Harmony offers a variety of exporting options.
 The most common are SWF and MOV.
 However, you can also export your movie as a PNG sequence or as a GIF.
 You can even export your movie as a series of JPEGs.

-In conclusion, while the interface may seem a little daunting, you'll quickly realize that this animation tool is not much different than Photoshop or Flash – and I highly recommend checking it out.
-If you need some help, training is just a few clicks away.
+In conclusion, while the interface may seem a little daunting, you'll quickly realise that this animation tool is not much different than Photoshop or Flash – and I highly recommend checking it out.
+If you need some help, training (opens in new tab) is just a few clicks away.